MicrosoftDocs/fabric-docs/docs/data-science/sales-forecasting.md

 - A specific product category
 - A specific customer category
-- A specific combination of product category and customer category.
+- A specific combination of product category and customer category

 First, perform some preprocessing on the data by dropping unnecessary columns.
 Some of the columns (such as `Row ID`, `Order ID`,`Customer ID`, and `Customer Name`) are unnecessary because they have no impact.
 Because the focus here is to forecast the overall sales for a specific product category (`Furniture`) across the state and region, you can also drop columns such as `State`, `Region`, `Country`, `City`, and `Postal Code`.
 If you need to forecast sales for a specific location or category, you might need to adjust the preprocessing step accordingly.